Mahin2606/news-portal-with-admin-panel/README.txt

 All types of comments of outside users can also be controlled by the admin panel.

-This project has been made with PHP, Bootstrap and MySQL.
+This fUll project and Admin Panel has been made with PHP, Bootstrap, JS and MySQL.

+The front-end news website has a lots of category from where all types of posts can be viewed and commented.
+The posts can be searched and the active categories are displayed.

 If you like the project and need to use it then please contact for the database if you need it.